UniCryptoLab/UniPaymentClient.Java/unipayment-client/README.md

 This SDK provides a convenient abstraction of UniPayment's Gateway API and allows developers to focus on payment flow/e-commerce integration rather than on the specific details of client-server interaction using the raw API.

+### Due to API updates, our SDK has been upgraded to version 2.0; please obtain the latest SDK code from the v2.x.x branch.

 ## Getting Started